Summer Theme and Centers for Preschoolers

 If you have visited my site before, you may know how important I consider books.
 Reading is one of my favorite things, not just for myself, but also for my kiddos.

 Gather fiction and non-fiction books about Summer to support the theme.
-There are tons of beautiful ones that you can use, which could be found at your local library, on a used bookstore, and Amazon.
+There are tons of beautiful ones that you can use, which could be found at your local library, in a used bookstore, and on Amazon.
 These are some of my favorites:

-The Seashore Book by Charlotte Zolotow’s beautiful pictures brings to life a day at the beach imagined by a boy and his mother, and how they are hunting for seashells and building sandcastles on their imagination, during a perfect summer.
+- The Seashore Book by Charlotte Zolotow’s beautiful pictures bring to life a day at the beach imagined by a boy and his mother, and how they are hunting for seashells and building sandcastles on their imagination, during a perfect summer.

-Carl’s Summer Vacation by Alexandra Day is a sweet story about a dog and a girl that take advantage of the parent’s distraction to do some canoeing, pick blackberries and enjoy a picnic.
+- Carl’s Summer Vacation by Alexandra Day is a sweet story about a dog and a girl who take advantage of their parent’s distraction to do some canoeing, pick blackberries, and enjoy a picnic.

-How I spent My Summer Vacation by Mark Teague is the story about a boy that was carried off by cowboys and taught the ways of the West–from riding buckin’ broncos to roping cattle.
-Perfect for back-to-school read-aloud, here’s a western fantasy with sparkling illustrations and enough action to knock kids’ boots off!
+- How I Spent My Summer Vacation by Mark Teague is the story about a boy who was carried off by cowboys and taught the ways of the West–from riding buckin’ broncos to roping cattle.
+Perfect for back-to-school read-aloud, here’s a Western fantasy with sparkling illustrations and enough action to knock kids’ boots off!

 Science